dougecomp/dougecomp/README.md

 I believe too that well-developed soft skills are the key to good teamwork in order to add value to organizations.

 Love to play electric and acoustic guitar and games.
-A beer with friends is always a good time =D

 <!--
 **dougecomp/dougecomp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.